Configuration

 Required: No

-List of glob patterns specifying which files from the scenario directory should be copied into the test container.
-This is useful for including test-specific files like scripts, models, or configuration files.
+List of glob patterns specifying which files from the scenario directory should be copied into the run container.
+This is useful for including run-specific files like scripts, models, or configuration files.

 execution: